BFTrick/presentation-wc-miami-2017/presentation-wc-miami-2017.md

 ![](assets/uss-freedom.jpg)

-^ Now they knew they wanted a ship that could hold aircraft, shoot targets, and clear mines.
+^ Now they knew they wanted a ship that could hold aircraft, shoot cannons, and clear mines.
 But they didn't have a plan.

 ^ So as the ship is being constructed people in the navy are deciding how to do that.